cayennes/cayennes.github.com/index.markdown

 title: Miscellaneous
 ---

-I have various things on various parts of the web; I'm collecting them here.
+Here's where to find some of my stuff on the web:

 ## Yarn